 Strawberry Brownies Recipe: How to make easy strawberry brownies with a strawberry cake mix and just a few simple ingredients for the perfect dessert that may just become one of your new favorite easy brownie recipes!

-Quick Overview: Using only a few ingredients, like our cake mix lemon brownies and our red velvet brownies, this easy dessert recipe for strawberry brownies uses different amounts of ingredients with the cake mix, so it creates more of dense, ooey-gooey texture, rather than a light and airy cake-like texture!
+Using only a few ingredients, like our cake mix lemon brownies and our red velvet brownies, this easy dessert recipe for strawberry brownies uses different amounts of ingredients with the cake mix, so it creates more of a dense, ooey-gooey texture, rather than a light and airy cake-like texture!
 Add on the easy, creamy frosting and they’ll be a hit!

 Jump to: